mfaytak/afriphon/btd-1.md

 <img src="./assets/media/gdocs-split-cols.png" width="700">

+Or fill in time series ("1, 2, 3, 4, ...")

+## Pasting: series of measurements

+If your data are in **time series** (multiple measures made in a row), like a formant or pitch track, you can try the following:

+1. Paste in data as before
+2. Count up and add number to a column (1, 2, 3, ... $total$)
+3. Write $total$ in every row for that observation in another column

+## Coding

+Beyond the scope of this tutorial, but more efficient in a number of areas: basic **coding**

+* **Praat scripting** can quickly produce tabular data
+* Plots can be made using R (or Excel!)
+* Mostly *free* software

+While there is a learning curve, the improvement to the process may pay off

 ## References {.bib}

+Akumbu, P. (2019).
+A featural analysis of mid and downstepped high tone in Babanki.
+In Clem, E., Jenks, P., & Sande, H., eds., *Theory and description in African linguistics: Selected papers from ACAL 47*, 3–20. <a href="https://d-nb.info/1194378684/34#page=13">PDF</a>

 Faytak, M., & Akumbu, P. W. (2021).
 Kejom (Babanki). *Journal of the International Phonetic Association*, 51(2), 333-354. <a href="https://doi.org/10.1017/S0025100319000264">Article</a>